 “Authenticity is a collection of choices that we have to make every day.
 It’s about the choice to show up and be real.
 The choice to be honest.
 The choice to let our true selves be seen.”

 This quote by Brown sums up the theory of compassion with boundaries very well.
-Unless we are true to ourselves, know what we can do and what we cannot, know our values, we can not make better decisions.
+Unless we are true to ourselves, know what we can do and what we cannot, and know our values, we can not make better decisions.
 People pleasers are generally the most unhappy people.
 They have exhausted themselves so much trying to be what everyone else wants them to be that they lose their sense of self.
 This often turns them away from compassion.
 Being empathic or compassionate does not mean compromising with yourself.
 Rather, you are more at risk to lose yourself if you do not set some boundaries.

 When a person helps with judgmental thoughts, they are not doing anything helpful.
 We often confuse compassion with the need to help people with advice or provide material aid.
 Doing charity for the sake of looking good is not compassion.
 In fact, true compassion can only stem from boundaries.